Reversing Camera Buyers Guide

 Screen mounting location

-Screens can be mounted on the dashboard or windscreen, or added onto your rear view mirror using an innovative mini screen.
-For both options, the screen will only turn on automatically when your car is put into reverse, so you won't be distracted when you're travelling forward.
+Screens can be mounted on the dashboard or windscreen, or integrated into your rear-view mirror using a compact display.
+For both options, the screen will only turn on automatically when your car is put into reverse, so you won’t be distracted while driving forward.

 Viewing angle

-Just like any camera, the viewing angle is an important feature is it will dictate how much you'll be able to see at the sides of your car as you reverse.
-Viewing angles are important for reversing cams, with a wider angle giving drivers a much better overview of not just what's directly behind the vehicle, but anything approaching from the sides and into the path of their reversing vehicle.
+Just like any other camera, the viewing angle is an important feature as it determines how much you can see around the rear of your vehicle.
+A wider viewing angle gives drivers a better overview of not just what’s directly behind the car, but also anything approaching from the sides while reversing.

 Camera mounting location

-The camera itself will need to be mounted on the rear of the vehicle, and there are a few options.
-You can opt for a tiny camera that fits behind your number plate, a camera that replaces your existing boot handle or reversing light, or a pedestal camera that sits just above your number plate.
-The big benefit with a boot handle reversing camera is that it's barely visible, whereas a pedestal or number plate camera will sit either above or below your number plate and will be on show at all times.
+The camera itself will need to be mounted on the rear of the vehicle, and there are several options available.
+You can choose a small camera that fits behind or above your number plate, a camera that replaces your existing boot handle or reversing light, or a pedestal camera that sits just above the number plate.

-Number plate reversing cams use a small camera mounted below or above the number plate, or can be attached to a bracket which sits behind the number plate, to provide footage.
-All wires are hidden by the number plate, and the only thing visible is the small camera itself.
+Number plate reversing cameras use a small camera mounted below or above the number plate, or attached to a bracket behind it, to provide footage.
+Most wiring can be concealed behind trim panels, leaving only the camera visible.

 Dynamic or static parking lines